j-fischer/js-mock/README.md

 and include bower_components/js-mock/dist/js-mock.js in your project.

+## Using Ember CLI

+Please see the [Ember JsMock](https://github.com/j-fischer/ember-js-mock) addon to add JsMock to your Ember CLI application tests.

 ## Getting Started

 The following list highlights some simple use cases of JsMock and includes some best practices.
 For a full reference, please check out the [API docs](http://www.jsmock.org/docs/index.html) or take a look at the [unit tests](https://github.com/j-fischer/js-mock/src/test/javascript).